 Hashtags enable you to classify your Tweets so that your content is grouped with other relevant Twitter content around the same subject.
 This helps other Twitter users to find your content quickly, just as it can help you to find influencers and others in your industry.

 If you’re using hashtags, anyone can search for that specific hashtag and quickly come across your tweets, and as a result, it allows your Tweets to reach an audience far beyond your standard followers.

-So how do you identify the best ones for your organisation?
+So how do you identify the best ones for your organization?